Paul Coia

-Paul Coia (born 19 June 1955 in Glasgow) is a Scottish television presenter and continuity announcer who was the first voice to be heard on Channel 4 on its launch in 1982.
+Paul Coia (born 19 June 1955 in Glasgow) is a Scottish television presenter and continuity announcer.
 His career originally began in the late 1970s as a DJ and in the early 1980s he became an announcer.
 He has presented many television shows including Pebble Mill at One and Catchword.
 He is currently covering shows for BBC Radio Berkshire and London's Radio Jackie, and coaches executives around the world in Communications.
-In November 2023 The Guardian named him as one of ten people who changed UK TV forever.
+In November 2023 The Guardian named him as one of ten people who changed UK TV forever, as his was the first voice heard on Channel 4 when it launched in 1982.

 Early life and career

 Paul Coia and his twin Gerard were born in 1955, and he had two younger siblings, Martin and Denise.
 Coia was educated at Merrylee Convent, John Ogilvie Hall and St Aloysius' College and then at the University of Glasgow and Paisley College of Technology (now University of the West of Scotland) to do a BSc degree course.
 His ambition was to become a dentist but it remained unrealised as his exam results were not to the level required.

 Coia instead moved into broadcasting where he started off as a hospital radio presenter in December 1976 and later gained a job as a disc jockey at Radio Clyde in June 1977.
 He started off presenting the weekend overnight slots, Friday into Saturday Morning, Saturday into Sunday Morning and Sunday into Monday Morning, followed by spells presenting weekend shows, such as the Saturday morning show Children's Choice.
 Coia returned to Radio Clyde as a relief cover presenter throughout the 1980s, 1990s and the 2000s.

 In 1979, Coia made his TV debut with a guest appearance on the long-running No. 1 kids programme in Scotland Glen Michael's Cartoon Cavalcade then became a continuity announcer and newsreader for Scottish Television.
 After dropping his script and continuing by ad libbing, Coia was given his own summer series Hi Summer in 1980 followed his own chat show, Meet Paul Coia in 1981.

 In 1982 he joined Channel 4 on its launch and was the first voice heard on air.
 Unusually for continuity of the time, Coia could also occasionally be seen in-vision, usually before closedown.
 Subsequently, he became a presenter of BBC1's daytime magazine programme, Pebble Mill at One. and BBC 2's 6:55 where he replaced Starsky and Hutch actor David Soul.

 During 1987, Coia made his second chat show, this time for Grampian Television The Paul Coia Show which was broadcast also on Scottish Television, and he also made his first gameshow, Split Second.

 In 1988 Coia became the host of the BBC gameshow Catchword.